Acing the scholarship process

 - What have your leadership activities, honors, internships taught you?

-Spell-check is great but it will not save you from writing “effect” when you meant “affect.”
-And that can definitely affect your success here.
-Find a proofreader, preferably someone with some editing or writing experience.
-(Time to befriend those English majors.)
-Offer to trade some accounting-homework help, or even tax-time rescuing, for a thorough review.
+Spell-check is a useful tool, but it will not save you from writing "effect" when you meant "affect".
+And that can affect your success here.
+Find at least one proofreader, preferably someone with some editing or writing experience.
+Ask your English professor, your peer, and even a family member to review your essays.
+Some colleges and universities also offer writing centers as a free resource for students.
+It's always beneficial to have multiple perspectives.

-Nothing says “I deserve scholarship money” like a polite email or thank you note expressing gratitude for the reviewer taking time to review your application.
 Earning a scholarship can be an excellent networking tool.
-Like anyone else, organizations and boards like to see a return on their investment.
-Stay in touch; let them know how smart they were to help you on your way.
+Like anyone else, organizations and their board of directors like to see a return on their investment.
+Stay in touch; let them know that they made the right decision to invest in your education.
 You might be surprised how much additional assistance they can provide down the road.